largeapp/gat-li/README.md

 # Graph neural networks Approaches in Resting-state Functional Connectivity Analysis
-GAT-NR is a repository of codes and experiment results for Research on graph neural networks Approaches in Resting-state Functional Connectivity Analysis, using Keras (version 2.2.4) with TensorFlow (version 1.12.0) as backend.
+GAT-LI is a repository of codes and experiment results for Research on graph neural networks Approaches in Resting-state Functional Connectivity Analysis, using Keras (version 2.2.4) with TensorFlow (version 1.12.0) as backend.
 ### Publications
 See the following publications for examples of this code in use:
  * preparing to submit.